laurelayounis/laurelayounis/README.md

 ### Hi there 👋

+🔭 I’m currently working on:
+Talk to me technology an open source agumented communication board to provide accessible technology to users for free

+🌱 I’m currently learning:
+Full stack development with vanilla JS and the MERN stack

 <!--
 **laurelayounis/laurelayounis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Talk to me technology: an open source agumented communication board to provide accessible technology to users for free
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...